-Beginning in 2004, each non-employee director is paid \$1,500 for each board of directors meeting attended, and each director is reimbursed for travel expenses incurred in attending meetings.
-Under our Amended and Restated 1993 Stock Incentive Plan, directors who are not Allscripts employees are eligible to receive stock option grants at the discretion of the board of directors or the compensation committee.
+Each non-employee director is paid \$1,500 for each Board of Directors meeting attended, and each director is reimbursed for travel expenses incurred when attending meetings.
+Under our Amended and Restated 1993 Stock Incentive Plan, directors who are not Allscripts employees are eligible to receive stock option grants at the discretion of the Board of Directors or the Compensation Committee.
 Each non-employee director is also eligible for medical insurance benefits.